Galdogob: Overview

-Galdogob has a thriving livestock industry.
-Numerous camels, sheep, goats and cattle are purchased here and exported through the ports of Bosaso and Garacad every year.
-The city's livestock trade is at its most brisk during the hajj period, when over a hundred thousand heads of livestock are shipped to the Gulf states, through Bosaso.
-Galdogob has recently seen the arrival of migrants from the more southernly areas of Somalia seeking work and a safer place to live.
+Galdogob also has a thriving livestock industry: hundreds of thousands of camels, sheep, goats and cattle are purchased here and shipped through the busy port of Bosaso every year.
+The city's livestock trade is at its most brisk during the hajj period, when over a hundred thousand heads of livestock are sold and shipped to the Gulf states, again through Bosaso.
+Galdogob has recently also seen the arrival of migrants from the more southernly areas of Somalia seeking work and a safer place to live.